RichardGary/SlackExtract/README.md

 2. OutputFolderName (e.g. my-extraction)
 3. dCookie (e.g. wvxP...8%3D)   OR   SlackToken (e.g. xoxs-12...65)

-## Example 1: Extract all files and messages from each channel (up to the default limits)
+## Example 1: Extract all files and messages

+This will extract all messages and files from each channel the user has access to (up to the default limits).
+The default output location is Document/SlackExtract.
+A folder will be created for each Channel.

 ### Providing the dCookie